Current Affairs-Topics

 • A crucial element of the Gaza Peace Plan is the immediate surge in humanitarian assistance.

-• Additionally, a hostage-prisoner swap Israel Hamas is outlined, where all hostages will be returned within 72 hours of Israel’s acceptance, in exchange for Palestinian prisoners.
+• Additionally, a hostage-prisoner swap with Israel and Hamas is outlined, where all hostages will be returned within 72 hours of Israel’s acceptance in exchange for Palestinian prisoners.

 Regional Guarantees

-• The Gaza Peace Plan has received backing from key Arab nations, including Qatar, Jordan, UAE, Saudi Arabia, and Pakistan.
-Their support provides regional guarantees and enhances the credibility and enforcement of the plan.
+• The Gaza Peace Plan has received backing from key Arab nations, including Qatar, Jordan, the UAE, Saudi Arabia, and Pakistan.
+Their support provides regional guarantees, enhancing the credibility and enforcement of the plan.

 Historical Context of the Gaza Conflict